Split Tickets

 • Must buy: Dried figs, artisanal jams, hand-carved shells.

-Pakleni Islands Beach Stalls
+Pakleni Islands beach stalls

 Occasional pop-up stalls at Palmižana Bay with handmade bracelets, beachwear, and local art.
 Fun for a casual browse between swims.